 At Globalization Partners, our experts truly understand Lithuania’s compensation laws and benefit requirements.
 We’ll work hard to source the best benefits for your team, and we can take on the risk of compliance as the Employer of Record.
 When you choose us for Lithuania compensation and benefit outsourcing, you’ll only need to worry about running your company.

 Lithuania Compensation Laws

-Your employees must make at least 380 EUR per month to meet Lithuania’s compensation laws.
+As of January 2023, your employees must make at least 840 EUR per month to meet Lithuania’s compensation laws.
 While bonuses are not mandatory, many employees expect to see bonuses included in an employment contract.
 Workers with particularly in-demand skills may expect a higher wage for their time as well as annual raises.

 Every Lithuania benefit management plan must meet all guaranteed benefits for companies to stay compliant.
 Lithuanian employees should receive time off for the country’s 13 national holidays, plus four weeks of annual paid leave.
 Single parents of children under the age of 14 are entitled to 35 days of paid annual leave instead of four weeks.

 Lithuania offers generous maternity leave for female employees.
 You should give pregnant employees 70 days of maternity leave before the birth and 56 days after the birth.
 The State Social Insurance Fund gives these employees an allowance for maternity leave, so companies don’t have to.
 Paid parental leave is also available during the State Social Insurance Fund for individuals raising a child.

 Once you establish a compliant Lithuania benefit management plan, you have to figure out how to give those benefits to employees.
 It’s also important to offer additional benefits to employees that will make them more excited about your open jobs.
 For example, performance-based bonuses are a common additional benefit that employees may expect when accepting a job.